Northern Safari: Reception

 Contemporary press praised the film’s authenticity and “unrehearsed excitement”; over 70,000 Victorians saw it in its first Melbourne run alone.
 Critics such as The Bulletin highlighted its “rough edges” as evidence of honesty.
 Some viewers objected to its graphic animal killings, prompting letters to newspapers in the early 1970s.

 Legacy

-Northern Safari is preserved by the NFSA as a “foundational home movie that went professional”.
+Northern Safari is preserved by the National Film and Sound Archive as a “foundational home movie that went professional”.
 Scholars position it at the genesis of Australia’s safari-adventure screen tradition.
 Its DIY model influenced the Leyland Brothers, Malcolm Douglas and later wildlife personalities, while its crocodile sequences informed Greg McLean’s 2007 horror film Rogue.
 A DVD edition remains available from Adams’s estate.